Every November, the Microsoft Deferred Compensation Plan (DCP) opens for enrollment and salary deferral elections for the upcoming year.

 You can elect to distribute your deferred compensation while still employed by Microsoft or after your employment ends.

-There are two choices you must make when it comes to your DCP distributions: the distribution date and how the balance will be paid out.
+You must make two choices regarding your DCP distributions: the distribution date and how the balance will be paid out.
 We’ll cover these below.

 Choice #1 – Distribution Date